6 Ways Commodity Boards Build Relationships With Foodservice Operators

 Practice Patience

 Do your homework and know the menu cycle for operators you want to target.
 Follow up, but don’t be a pest.
 Operators manage a number of moving parts every day, making it tough to return emails and calls right away.
-Be flexible, give various date options when trying to secure an immersion meeting.
+Be flexible; offer multiple date options when trying to secure an immersion meeting.

 In the foodservice industry, commodity boards hold many keys to consumer research and insight into their niche demographic, so be confident in your outreach.
-Operators and chefs benefit from the in-depth statistics, recipe ideas, advertising suggestions, and answers about the commodities for which they place orders every day.
-Next time you dine at your favorite fast-causal, audit the menu and see where you might lend some insight.
+Operators and chefs benefit from in-depth statistics, recipe ideas, advertising suggestions, and answers about the commodities they order every day.
+Next time you dine at your favorite fast casual, audit the menu and see where you might lend some insight.
 You may have the next big trend at your fingertips!